dockerian/go-coding/tools/README.md

       ```
       godep get
       glide get
+      govendor fetch  # +external: updating to ./vendor only
-      govendor fetch  # govendor get: to both ./vendor and $GOPATH
+                      # govendor get: to both ./vendor and $GOPATH to ./vendor
-                      # govendor add or update: add/update from $GOPATH to ./vendor
+                      # govendor add or update: add/update from $GOPATH
       ```

   - Removing a package dependency